 What are Sunpatiens Plants?

 Sunpatiens is a hybrid bred by the Japanese seed company Sakata.
-It is a careful combination of wild “traditional” impatiens with the larger, heat-loving Impatiens hawkeri native to New Guinea.
+It is a careful combination of wild “traditional” impatiens (from a plant species native to Indonesia) with the larger, heat-loving Impatiens hawkeri, native to New Guinea.
 The result is a variety of impatiens that thrives in full sun and hot, humid weather and blooms straight through from spring to autumn.
 It’s an excellent container and bedding flower for long lasting color.